A.S. in Early Childhood Education

-Indiana Wesleyan University understands the importance of early childhood education.
-Our A.S. in Early Childhood Education program is a sixty-three (63) credit hour undergraduate program emphasizing the knowledge, skills and dispositions of an early childhood educator working with children from birth to preschool through age 8.
+Indiana Wesleyan University’s A.S. in Early Childhood Education program is a sixty (60) credit hour undergraduate program emphasizing the knowledge, skills and dispositions of an early childhood educator working with children from birth through age 8.

 Mission and Objectives

 The mission of the A.S. in Early Childhood Education program is to prepare adults to meet the physical, social, emotional, cognitive, and a ective needs of children from birth through age 8.
 Upon completion of the program, candidates will demonstrate the ability to:

 - Observe, document, assess, and support young children.

 - Use content knowledge to build meaningful curriculum.

 - Demonstrate the knowledge, skills and dispositions of an early childhood professional.

 - Work with a cohort group that provides mutual support

 - Register only one time, no more waiting in line